blog

 • maintaining natural facial expression

-These goals require injectors to take a conservative and anatomically precise approach when performing Botox treatments.
+These goals require a conservative and precise approach.
+Injectors must use this when performing Botox treatments.

 Understanding patient expectations is just as important as understanding anatomy.